“Measure life by the legacy you create.”

 With the culmination of everything that transpired after this injury, the turning point was somewhere in 2011 where I decided I was no longer prepared to be afraid any more.
 Life simply couldn’t be called living being that afraid.
-So with this in mind I started cycling and getting control of my life.
-Later, I would continue into my teenage passion, mountain biking, compete in The Dual and coming 41st in my age group, and about half over all.
+So with this in mind, I started cycling and getting control of my life.
+Later, I would continue with my teenage passion, mountain biking, competing in The Dual and coming 41st in my age group, and about half overall.
 Did I mention it was 50km over a volcano?
 Oh well…

 Thereafter, the psychological chains that were holding me back broke.
 If I could do this, I could do anything, and so set upon a journey of triathlon to see exactly how far I can go before my physical scars limit me.
 So far, I’m yet to find them.

 I still intend to train for, compete and finish in full Ironman or 70.3 unless I either physically can’t do it, or something more important comes my way; such as fatherhood.